bablokb/pi-webradio/doc/system.md

 chromium-browser --app=http://localhost:8026/ --kiosk &

-After the start it then monitor the systemd-process of pi-webradio.
+After the start it then monitors the systemd-process of pi-webradio.
 If that process terminates, the browser is killed as well.

 Prevent Screen-Blanking
 -----------------------

-TBD
+The script `/usr/local/bin/webradio_chrome.sh` also takes care of setting options to prevent screen-blanking.
+Depending on your display-manager and/or window-manager, you might need to take additional actions, e.g. to prevent a lock-screen.